Podcasts & RSS Feeds

 Amanda Wilde, host of The Swing Years and Beyond, presents American popular music from the 1920s through the 1950s.
 Amanda hosts Saturday and Sunday afternoons on KUOW as well as Saturday evenings.
-Amanda produces in–depth historical interviews and appears regularly on KUOW Presents.
-Her monthly segment, Sounds Familiar, focuses on the little–known history behind the icons of popular music.
+Amanda produces interviews ranging from in–depth historical interviews to interviews with artists and culture figures.
+Her popular KUOW segment, Sounds Familiar, focuses on the little–known history behind the icons of popular music.

 The Swing Years And Beyond features popular music of the 1920s - 1950s, from familiar favorites to lesser-known gems.
 A mix of Jazz, swing, ballads, blues, show tunes and bebop showcases the relationships between these various musical styles.
 The program highlights the personalities, history and popular culture of the time through music and explores the enduring nature of this uniquely American art form.